Sudan Plated Lizard vs Poison Dart Frog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Sudan Plated Lizard has a typical lifespan of 15-20+ years, while Poison Dart Frog lives approximately 10-15 years.
 Health profiles differ significantly between these reptiles.
 Sudan Plated Lizard is predisposed to Metabolic Bone Disease (MBD), Respiratory Infections, Parasites, with associated veterinary costs for monitoring and treatment.
-Poison Dart Frog faces its own health challenges including breed-specific conditions.
+Poison Dart Frog faces its own health challenges including species-specific conditions.
 Sudan Plated Lizard has 3 documented predispositions compared to 1 for Poison Dart Frog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health